spamwax/alfred-pinboard-rs/README.md

 This plugin will let you:

 - _**post**_ a bookmark to Pinboard right from Alfred, with:
-  - Fetching boookmark information from active browser's window
+  - Fetching bookmark information from active browser's window
   - _tag_ auto-completion to show your current tags.
   - _popular_ tags for the current _url_
   - and more ...